 Years later, as I held my undergraduate and graduate degrees with summa cum laude status in my hands, I fully realized the impact that my outstanding tutors and teachers had on my life.
 They provided me with tools to achieve academically, but, ultimately, they empowered me to succeed in life.

-I started On-Track Tutoring almost two decades ago, knowing the impact that one-on-one tutoring can have on a student’s life.
+I started On-Track Tutoring more than two decades ago, knowing the impact that one-on-one tutoring can have on a student’s life.
 I’ve conducted educational evaluations, consulted with families, created educational programs, and coached an army of tutors in an effort to help students achieve their potential.
 With the addition of The Jones-Gordon School, I am able to mentor and empower students to succeed despite learning differences in an educational environment that is built for their success.

 I truly look forward to my work every day.
 One of my favorite quotes, by publisher Katherine Graham, says it all: